Game Designer vs. Game Developer: Key Differences

 Career paths and industry outlook

-Looking at those numbers, these roles look lucrative.
-But what is the industry outlook really?
+Considering these higher salaries, both game roles look lucrative.
+But what is the industry outlook?
 And what do the career paths look like?
 Here’s a quick tour through the career paths of game designers and game developers.

 Game designer